 Nurses and midwives can have many work-related expenses that are claimable at tax time.
-The Australian Tax Office (ATO) has designed a poster that specifically addresses common work-related expenses for nurses, midwives and carers.
-And Etax Accountants (Etax.com.au) have written an article that outlines what you can and cannot claim, with handy infographics.
+Last year, the Australian Tax Office (ATO) designed a poster that specifically addresses common work-related expenses for nurses, midwives and carers and Etax Accountants have written an article that outlines what you can and cannot claim.

 Here’s more detail from Etax Accountants: As a nurse or midwife you might regularly purchase items that are work-related.
 Below we’ll cover a range of tax deductions for nurses and midwives to help you get the most out of your next tax return.